1990 FIFA World Cup: Final draw

 This dropped initial wording, would have increased the risk for Italy in Group A to draw one of the difficult two South American teams, instead of one of the easier European teams from Pot 2; because for Italy to get paired with a European Pot 2 team it would have required the less likely event that all three first drawn teams from Pot 2 should be European.
 When FIFA accepted to change the Pot 2 rule into the final version presented at the televised draw, this lowered the chance for the Italian Group A to draw a South American Pot 2 team, from the 80% chance created by the initial wording to only a 33% chance (two out of six teams).

 The ceremony was hosted by Italian television presenter Pippo Baudo, with Italian actress Sophia Loren and opera singer Luciano Pavarotti conducting the draw alongside FIFA general secretary Sepp Blatter.
-The draw show was FIFA's most ambitious yet with Pelé, Bobby Moore and Karl-Heinz Rummenigge appearing, as well as a performance of the Italian version of the tournament's official song "To Be Number One" by Giorgio Moroder, performed as "Un'estate italiana" by Edoardo Bennato and Gianna Nannini.
+The draw show was FIFA's most ambitious yet with the appearances of Pelé, Bobby Moore, Karl-Heinz Rummenigge, Daniel Passarella, Rubén Sosa and Bruno Conti as well as a performance of the Italian version of the tournament's official song "To Be Number One" by Giorgio Moroder, performed as "Un'estate italiana" by Edoardo Bennato and Gianna Nannini.

-The event also featured the official mascot of this World Cup, Ciao, a stick figure player with a football head and an Italian tricolor body that formed the word "ITALIA" when deconstructed and reconstructed.
+The event also featured the official mascot of this World Cup, Ciao, a stick figure player with a football head and an Italian tricolour body that formed the word "ITALIA" when deconstructed and reconstructed.
 Its name is a greeting in Italian.

 Results of the draw

-In each group, the teams will play three matches, one against each of the other teams.
-Victories are granted 2 points, while a draw is equal to 1 point.
-After completion of the group stage, the best two teams of each group as well as the four best ranked third places, will advance to round 16 in the knockout stage.
+In each group, the teams would play three matches, one against each of the other teams.
+Victories would be granted 2 points, while a draw awarded 1 point.
+After completion of the group stage, the best two teams of each group as well as the four best ranked third places, advanced to round 16 in the knockout stage.
 This format was identical with the tournament structure being used in 1986.
-A total of 52 games would be played, including the final and a bronze medal game between the two semifinale losers.
+A total of 52 games would be played, including the final and a match for third place between the two semi-final losers.